vengaer/cldm/README.md

 One of the potential second halves for setting up a mocking behavior. `WILL_REPEATEDLY` works much like `WILL_ONCE`, the only difference being that all subsequent calls to the function begin mocked will generate calls to the mock instead.

 ###### `WILL_N_TIMES(n, matcher)`
-One of the potential second halves for setting up a mocking behavior.
 Works much like `WILL_ONCE` but specifies that the *n* next function calls should generate a call described by the *matcher*.
 After *n* calls have been made, the default behavior of the function is restored.

+###### `WILL_INVOKE_DEFAULT()`
+Specifies that any subsequent calls to the function to be mocked should invoke the actual function instead of generating calls to the mock.
+May be used to undo the effects of `WILL_REPEATEDLY`.

 ### Matchers